 The Inferno, and The Divine Comedy as a whole, is a torching vision, a tour de force of the imagination.
 In its sweeping affirmation and faith in divine love and divine justice, it’s an attempt to hold onto—or recreate (or create)—whatever meaning still exists—or used to exist—or might exist—in the world.
 It’s a battle cry in the name of faith, a sword to the gut of corruption.
 The Inferno represents a vision in which divine justice exists, sheds meaning, and will ultimately prevail in the face of rampant, unpunished human depravity, dissolution, perversion, and amorality.
 Even if you disagree with him, I think it’s possible to admire how Dante writes to recover meaning, to preserve it, to convince himself (and us) that it (meaning) is still out there—there IS an order to the universe; love matters.
 There IS such a thing as divine justice, even if man’s justice is hopelessly weak and corrupt.

 Superficially the Inferno is about an imagined afterlife.
-But more subtlely, it's about our what we have to do to save ourselves, our souls (or be saved, depending on your personal theology) in THIS life.
-Dante the Pilgrim is alive in his tour through Hell, Purgatory, and Paradise (as we're constantly reminded).
+But more subtly, it’s about what we have to do to save ourselves, our souls (or be saved, depending on your personal theology) in THIS life.
+Dante the Pilgrim is alive in his tour through Hell, Purgatory, and Paradise (as we’re constantly reminded).
 This is not a poem about being dead, but about being alive.
 Even the dead souls that people the Inferno are filled with a kind of inalienable life.
-While there's time, Dante the Pilgrim can still recover from the confusion that has led him to become lost in the "dark wood of error."
-Yes, the poem makes the muscular assertion that there's a paradise, and a horrible place for the world's countless evil people to go.
-But the more important point, it asserts again and again, is that there are consequences for your actions while you're alive.
-So don't think for a minute that your life is meaningless, that your actions should be relativist, that this is all just a pleasant little hedonistic stopover on your way to oblivion.
-There's no such THING as oblivion!
+While there’s time, Dante the Pilgrim can still recover from the confusion that has led him to become lost in the “dark wood of error.”
+Yes, the poem makes the muscular assertion that there’s a paradise, and a horrible place for the world’s countless evil people to go.
+But the more important point, it asserts again and again, is that there are consequences for your actions while you’re alive.
+So don’t think for a minute that your life is meaningless, that your actions should be relativist, that this is all just a pleasant little hedonistic stopover on your way to oblivion.
+There’s no such THING as oblivion.
 God exists.
-Love exists.
-Justice exists.
-Forget oblivion-that most certainly does NOT exist, though you may wish it did.
+Love is the primary mover and shaker.
+Justice will be done.
+Forget oblivion—that most certainly does NOT exist, though you may wish it did.

 Questions?
 Contact me.